 Returns the number of bytes read plus the endpoint (address + port) of the remote sender of the datagram.

-'''

-send(self, buffer: byte_span[, flags: integer]) → integer
+send(self, buffer: byte_span[, flags: string[]]) → integer

-'''

 Send data on the datagram socket and blocks current fiber until it completes or errs.